 VAME step-by-step

-The VAME workflow consists of four main steps, plus optional steps to analyse your data:
+The VAME workflow consists of four main steps, plus optional analysis:

-- Initialize project: This is step is responsible by starting the project, getting your pose estimation data into the right format
+- Initialize project: In this step we will start the project and get your pose estimation data into the

-- Preprocess: This step is responsible for cleaning, filtering and aligning the pose estimation data
+format - Preprocess: This step will perform cleaning, filtering and alignment of the raw pose estimation data

 - Segment behavior: